 Fly AA's non-alliance partner airlines

-Although they typically fly under the radar, American Airlines partners with two non-Oneworld carriers that offer access to the South Pacific and Oceania, namely, Air Tahiti Nui and Hawaiian Airlines.
+Although they typically fly under the radar, American Airlines partners with two non-Oneworld carriers that offer access to the South Pacific and Oceania, namely, Air Tahiti Nui and Hawaiian Airlines (which is now merged with Alaska Airlines).

 American Airlines AAdvantage miles are also useful for Hawaiian Airlines flights from Honolulu (HNL) to five destinations scattered across Oceania and the South Pacific: